 Step #3 – Qualify for a Legitimate ESA letter

 If you feel that you may qualify for an Emotional Support Animal, you may contact your therapist for support.
-If your therapist is unaware of ESA regulations, you may refer to a legitimate online referral company for support.
-It is important that you work with a therapist who believes in animal therapy and understands the regulations as an ESA letter requires specific language.
+If your therapist is unaware of ESA regulations, you may refer to a legitimate online referral company.
+It is important that you work with a therapist who believes in animal therapy and understands the regulations as the ESA letter requires specific language.

-If you qualify for an Emotional Support Animal and have an ESA letter, we recommend that you submit your ESA letter to the airline ahead of time for approval.
-Each airline has their own policy and procedure so it’s better to be aware of it ahead of time so you do not run into any problems at the airport.
+If you qualify for an Emotional Support Animal and have an ESA letter, we recommend that you submit your ESA letter to the participating airline ahead of time for approval.
+Each airline has their policy and procedure, so it’s best to inquire about their requirements as soon as possible not to run into any problems at the airport.